|Best of all was riding bikes.|

 IV.
 The Mid-Field (das Mittelfeld):,

-What German grammarians call the Mittelfeld ("mid-field") is found between the finite verb (or the subject when it is in the third position or objects immediately following it) and the verb complement.
+What German grammarians call the Mittelfeld ("mid-field") is found after the finite verb (or else after the subject, when it is in the third position, or else after objects that immediately follow the finite verb) and before the verb complement.
 It contains the qualifiers that modify the verb.
 Most grammar texts describe this part of the declarative sentence as containing the categories of "time - manner - place" and require them to appear in that order.
+(E.g., Wir sind heute mit dem Bus nach Hause gefahren.)
 While not wholly wrong, that scheme is too simple.
 Modern German grammarians have developed a more nuanced scheme (which is designated by the Eselsbrücke [= mnemonic device], "Tee-Kamel"):

 Te (temporal) Ka (kausal) Mo (modal) Lo (lokal)

 Here is an example of an admittedly unlikely declarative sentence, one that contains all of the aforementioned elements.
 It has a subject ("viele Ehemänner") in first position, a predicate consisting of a finite verb ("sehen") in the second position and the remaining part ("alle Sportsendungen") in the final position.
 The "mid-field" contains the modifying expressions in the "expected" or "standard" order: Te ("jeden Sonntag") - Ka ("zum Entsetzen ihrer Frauen") - Mo ("völlig passiv") - Lo ("in ihrem Lieblingsessel"):